MacroPower/awesome-jsonnet/readme.md

 - [cortex-jsonnet][grafana/cortex-jsonnet] - Jsonnet for deploying Cortex and the related monitoring in Kubernetes.
 - [kube-thanos][thanos-io/kube-thanos] - Kubernetes specific configuration for deploying Thanos.
 - [kubernetes-grafana][brancz/kubernetes-grafana] - Grafana on Kubernetes with Prometheus.
-- [prometheus-operator][coreos/prometheus-operator] - Jsonnet for deploying Prometheus Operator in Kubernetes.
 - [ksonnet-loki][grafana/ksonnet-loki] - Jsonnet for deploying Loki in Kubernetes.
 - [ksonnet-promtail][grafana/ksonnet-promtail] - Jsonnet for deploying promtail in Kubernetes.
-- [kube-prometheus][coreos/kube-prometheus] - Jsonnet for deploying Prometheus in Kubernetes.
+- [kube-prometheus][prometheus-operator/kube-prometheus] - Jsonnet for deploying Prometheus in Kubernetes.
 - [blackbox-exporter-jsonnet][brancz/blackbox-exporter-jsonnet] - Jsonnet for basic Kubernetes manifests for the [blackbox-exporter][prometheus/blackbox-exporter].
 - [oauth2-proxy][jsonnet-libs/oauth2-proxy] - Jsonnet for deploying bitly's OAuth proxy to Kubernetes.